Indecomposable continua as Higson coronae: Indecomposable continua as Higson coronae

-\begin{proof} If $X$ is coarsely equivalent to $\N$ then $X$ satisfies the condition (i) since $\N$ has coarse bounded geometry and is coarsely equivalent to $\Ray$.
-Also, $\nu X$ is an indecomposable continuum by Theorem \ref{thm:3.1}.
+\begin{proof} Suppose that $X$ is coarsely equivalent to $\N$.
+Since $\N$ is coarsely equivalent to $\R_{+}$, $X$ satisfies (i) and (ii) by Theorem \ref{thm:3.1} and Proposition \ref{prop:3.7}.

-Let $X$ be coarsely geodesic and has coarse bounded geometry.
-Suppose that $\nu X$ is a continuum but $X$ is not coarsely equivalent to $\N$.
-We shall show that $\nu X$ is a decomposable continuum.
+Now, let $X$ be a non-compact proper metric space satisfying (i) and (ii).
+Assume that $X$ is not coarsely equivalent to $\N$.
+Then we shall show that $\nu X$ is a decomposable continuum.
 Let $\alpha :\N \to X$ be a rough map assured by Lemma \ref{lem:3.8}.
-Put $N=\alpha(\N)$ and let $\overline{N}$ denote the closure of $N$ in $X^{\nu}$.
-By Proposition \ref{prop:2.3}, $N^{\ast}$ is homeomorphic to $\nu N$ which is homeomorphic to $\nu \N$ by $\alpha$.
-Hence, $N^{\ast}$ is a continuum (in fact, an indecomposable continuum) by Theorem \ref{thm:3.1}.
+Put Note that $\Gamma$ is an unbounded closed subset of $X$ since $\alpha$ is a rough map.
+By Proposition \ref{prop:2.3}, $\Gamma^{\ast}$ is homeomorphic to $\nu \Gamma$ which is homeomorphic to $\nu \N$.
+Hence, $\Gamma^{\ast}$ is a continuum by Theorem \ref{thm:3.1}.